vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/105_apraNodyo.atithiH.md

 +++

-The twice-born householder, giving alms, obtains the same reward for merit which reward for merit one obtains by giving a cow, in the proper form, to his Teacher.—(95)
+The guest brought by the sun in the evening should not be driven away by the house-holder.
+Arrived in time, or not in time, he shall not stay in his house without taking food.—(105)